 The Mariam Society for Women's Empowerment was founded to do little things with great love in a big world of need.

-The Society is a passionate group of friends, colleagues, and companies who believe in the power of education to change a girl’s life.
+The Society is a community of friends, colleagues, and companies who believe in the power of education to change a girl’s life.

 The Mariam Society is proud to partner with the Grameen Foundation India, inspired by the work of Nobel Laureate Professor Muhammad Yunus who started the Grameen Bank and is a global leader in the fight against poverty.

 Together we provide education bursary and mentorship programs to girls in rural India, helping them pursue higher education, and imagining a life in which dreams are possible.

 Our mission is to develop and fund education and mentorship programs that empower women & girls in developing countries, to lift them out of poverty.